 Franklin and Marshall College is a wonderful decision for students pursuing an Astronomy & Astrophysics degree.
 Lancaster, Pennsylvania is an appropriate area for individuals who relish the active city life.

-Student success after graduation is significant to Franklin and Marshall College, and graduates usually leave the college with debt far lower than the average.
 At least 86.0% of the professors at Franklin and Marshall have full-time hours, so they have lots of time to focus on their students.
+Close to 91.0% of freshmen decide to come back to this school for their sophomore year.
 Find all of Franklin and Marshall College's rankings to learn more about the college.

 Swarthmore College is a great option for students pursuing an Astronomy & Astrophysics degree.
 This school is located in the suburban region of Swarthmore, Pennsylvania, close to shops and other entertainment.

 Any student who is interested in Astronomy & Astrophysics needs to check out Harvard University.
-Situated in Cambridge, Massachusetts, this institution is a logical option for students who enjoy the buzz of a popular city.
+This school is one of the largest schools in Massachusetts.

 Any student who is interested in Astronomy & Astrophysics has to look into University of Colorado Boulder.
-With over 20,000 undergraduates, University of Colorado Boulder is among the biggest schools in the nation.
+Based in Boulder, Colorado, this college is a good final choice for students who enjoy the excitement of a substantial city.

 It's difficult to beat Smith College if you wish to pursue Astronomy & Astrophysics as a major.
 Smith College is located in the suburban region of Northampton, Massachusetts, near to shops and other entertainment.